badalsarkar/notes/postgresql.md

 There is another important concept associated with window functions: for each row, there is a set of rows within its partition called its window frame.
 Some window functions act only on the rows of the window frame, rather than of the whole partition.
 By default, if ORDER BY is supplied then the frame consists of all rows from the start of the partition up through the current row, plus any following rows that are equal to the current row according to the ORDER BY clause.
 When ORDER BY is omitted the default frame consists of all rows in the partition.

 Window functions are permitted only in the SELECT list and the ORDER BY clause of the query.
 They are forbidden elsewhere, such as in GROUP BY, HAVING and WHERE clauses.
-This is because they logically execute after the processing of those clauses.
+This is because they logically execute after the processing of those clauses

 - [List of window functions](https://www.postgresql.org/docs/current/functions-window.html)
 - [Window function processing](https://www.postgresql.org/docs/current/queries-table-expressions.html#QUERIES-WINDOW)